-The Itinerant Printer will visit letterpress printshops across America throughout 2015-2017, producing unique prints at each venue culled from their idiosyncratic collections of wood type, metal type, cuts, ornaments, and polymer plates.
-These prints will be mailed back to followers and supporters of the project as postcards (and care packages) from the road.
+The Itinerant Printer visited letterpress print shops across America throughout 2015-2017, producing unique prints at each venue culled from their idiosyncratic collections of wood type, metal type, cuts, ornaments, and polymer plates.
+Those prints were mailed back to followers and supporters of the project as postcards (and care packages) from the road.

-The project intends to capture the spirit of the analog revival, send real samples of it into people’s mailboxes, and convey the ethos of the handmade to a broader audience via social media, and as a culmination, result in a coffee table book that features photos all of the prints, printshops, and people from the adventure.
+The project intended to capture the spirit of the analog revival, send real samples of it into people’s mailboxes, and convey the ethos of the handmade to a broader audience via social media, and as a culmination, resulted in a coffee table book that features photos all of the people, prints, and places from the adventure.

-It is also about reviving that sense of adventure in printing, along with the analog sharing of information.
-It’s about going out into the world, seeking work based on your skill set, making something with your hands, and delivering that object to someone.
-It’s about an exchange of ideas, of techniques, of information, of style, and of the consummation of all those things: prints.
+It was also about reviving that sense of adventure in printing, along with the analog sharing of information.
+It was about going out into the world, seeking work based on your skill set, making something with your hands, and delivering that object to someone.
+It was about an exchange of ideas, of techniques, of information, of style, and of the consummation of all those things: prints.

 A Race of Men

 There’s a race of men, that don’t fit in

 A race that can’t sit still.

 So they break the hearts of kith and kin

 They range the field and rove the flood,